gear-foundation/academy/docs/15-tamagotchi-shop/homework.md

 hide_table_of_contents: true
 ---

-In this lesson, our Tamagotchi will be interacting with 2 other contracts: `tamagotchi-store` and `fungible-token`.
-Reference these contracts from your Tamagotchi `Cargo.toml` like this:
+In this assignment, our Tamagotchi will be interacting with 2 other contracts: `tamagotchi-store` and `fungible-token`.

+Reference these contracts from your Tamagotchi `Cargo.toml` as shown below:

 ```toml title="Cargo.toml"
 # ...